Coaching and mentoring in the workplace is an underused tool that empowers your employees to feel in control of their future careers.

 When you invest in your employees by fostering their professional growth through mentoring and learning, and development, they become engaged team members who can also double as public advocates for your organization.

 Mentorship is terrific for improving employee retention, which is a real boon when you consider that it costs around 8K to hire a midrange employee and up to 213% of the annual salary for executive positions.

-Among millennials, those who have a mentor are more than twice as likely to stay at an organization for more than five years—a rarity these days.
-People are simply more invested in a business that invests in them.
+Among millennials, those with a mentor are more than twice as likely to stay at an organization for more than five years—a rarity these days.
+People are more invested in a business that invests in them.

 Encourage your execs to find mentors for themselves who can then assist them in appreciating what specific gifts they may have to offer as role models.

 When you make the investment to train and nurture your employees, you have new leadership at the ready, aligned with your company’s culture and with a proven history of working towards actualizing your vision.